 MetaView Mentors offers consulting for improving professional climate in the tech industry.
 Founders Audrey St. John and Becky Wai-Ling Packard bring complementary backgrounds in computer science and organizational psychology as well as a shared commitment to education.
 Their partnership is rooted in an excitement to work with tech companies to build and launch programs for individual and interpersonal professional development through a structured problem-solving lens that spans personal and collaborative spaces.

-Check out Our Work to learn more about our products and collaborations!
+Check out Our Work to learn more about our projects and collaborations!

 Audrey St. John, PhD